f5devcentral/f5-agility-labs-adc/docs/class8/Module1/Lab1c.rst

   .. image:: ../images/iRule_Content-Length.png

   Click the Update button at the bottom of the page to save the changes.
-The iRule needs to be applied to a Virtual Server before it can log. the content-length.
+The iRule needs to be applied to a Virtual Server before it can log the content-length.

 #.
 From the left menu, select Local Traffic > Virtual Servers > Virtual Server List